Home Page

 From time to time different members of the family have drawn up some account of their ancestors but all of these remained unfinished or incomplete.
 In an attempt to correct this Richard Baxter Townshend and his wife Dorothea collected these accounts and records, both public and private, and published in 1892 a book entitled An Officer of the Long Parliament — Being an Account of the Life & Times of Colonel Richard Townesend of Castletown (Castletownshend) & a Chronicle of his Family.
 It contains much fascinating and interesting material and forms a comprehensive basis upon which to continue the account of the Townsend/Townshend family.

-Since the book was published five generations have entered the world and much valuable information has been lost over the intervening years, particularly in the first half of the 20th century.
-Using this unique record of the family, the 1976 Edition of Burke's Irish Family Records and an illustrated family pedigree drawn up by the Honourable Judge John FitzHenry Townshend in 1869, I have sought, over the last 50 years, to emulate the good work of Richard and Dorothea Townshend and bring matters up to date by producing a record for every member of the family from Colonel Richard to the present day.
+Since the book was published several generations have entered the world and much valuable information has been lost over the intervening years, particularly in the first half of the 20th century.
+Using this unique record of the family, the 1976 Edition of Burke's Irish Family Records and an illustrated family pedigree drawn up by the Honourable Judge John FitzHenry Townshend in 1869, I have sought, over the last 54 years, to emulate the good work of Richard and Dorothea Townshend and bring matters up to date by producing a record for every member of the family from Colonel Richard to the present day.

 I have used many sources other than those I show above and these are listed in the Sources page.
 In addition, through the Internet, much new and valuable material has come to light that was not available before.
 In each record I have sought to encapsulate the life and achievements of the individual concerned and, where material is available, I have included a 'Personal Scrapbook' containing items such as photographs, letters and material of interest.
 With every record I also show the lineage from Colonel Richard and the relevant genealogical table, which can be printed off for easy reference.